FacundoMalgieri/clapp-exercises/README.md

 You'll find every needed documentantion in the code itself.

 ## exercise-one
-To see how it works just copy and paste the code inside a browser console (f12) or run it in debugging mode in `Visual Studio Code` (f5)
+To see how it works just copy and paste the code inside a browser console (f12) or run it in debugging mode in Visual Studio Code (f5)

 ## exercise-two

 This exercise is divided in two.
-The `client` and the `server`.
+The `server` and the `client`.

 ### Server
 Composed by a REST API and a MySQL DB.
 To get started, first you'll need [xampp](https://www.apachefriends.org/es/index.html) and install